Get the latest updates about our blog posts.

 - Mobile use

-Despite the fact that Web 2 has provided the world with a lot of free and on-demand services, many users have become dissatisfied with these so-called "walled gardens'', created by massive tech businesses.
+Even though Web 2 has provided the world with a lot of free and on-demand services, many users have become dissatisfied with these so-called "walled gardens'', created by massive tech businesses.
 A rapidly increasing number of people want more control over their data and the content they see.
 This is where Web 3 enters the picture.

 Web 3 is also referred to as the "read/write/own" phase of the Internet.
-Users can engage in the management of internet protocols directly, rather than using free tech platforms in exchange for their personal data, which is the case with platforms like Facebook and Instagram.
+Users can engage in the management of internet protocols directly, rather than using free tech platforms in exchange for their data, which is the case with platforms like Facebook and Instagram.
 This means that users are becoming participants and stockholders, rather than mere information sources.

 The importance of ownership

-Advanced technologies such as cryptocurrencies and (non-fungible) tokens will play a leading role in Web 3.0, since they reflect a sense of ownership in decentralized blockchain networks.
-Think of the latest hype of NFTs, or non-fungible tokens, which shifts the ownership of a certain form of money, which is the case with cryptocurrencies, to the ownership of many other digital assets, from artworks to memes and tweets.
+Advanced technologies such as cryptocurrencies and (non-fungible) tokens will play a leading role in Web 3.0 since they reflect a sense of ownership in decentralized blockchain networks.
+Think of the latest hype of NFTs, or non-fungible tokens, which shifts the ownership of a specific form of money, which is the case with cryptocurrencies, to the ownership of many other digital assets, from artworks to memes and tweets.

 Web 3 enables the spread of cooperative governance frameworks for formerly centralized products.
-A joke, a piece of art, a person's social media output, or tickets to your favourite events are all examples of tokenization.
+A joke, a piece of art, a person's social media output, or tickets to your favorite events are all examples of tokenization.
 The gaming business is a fantastic example of the paradigm shift.
 Gamers often complain about the problems and bugs that keep popping up in their favorite video game.
 Web 3 allows players to invest in the game and vote on how it should be run.
 It is a collaborative effort between game developers and the players themselves.
 Web 3 is being used by large Web 2 firms like Meta and Ubisoft to create virtual worlds, like Facebook’s Metaverse.
 Non-fungible tokens (NFT) will also help to reshape the gaming business by allowing players to become the immutable owners of specific in-game items they acquire.

 Key features of Web 3.0

-Web 3.0 comes with a few key features that will change the way we currently interact with the internet and web applications:
+Web 3.0 comes with a few key features that will change the way we currently interact with the Internet and web applications: